Shashi5657/JS-E2E/README.md

 JavaScript provides several fundamental data types that you can use to store and manipulate different kinds of data.
 Here are some of the primary ones:

-- Numbers
+1. Numbers
    The Number data type is used for both integer and floating-point values.

 let age = 25; // Integer
 let price = 19.99; // Floating-point number

-- Strings
+2. Strings
    The String data type is used to represent text.
 Strings can be defined using single quotes ('...'), double quotes ("..."), or backticks (`...`).

 > let greeting = 'Hello';
 > let name = "Shashi";
 > let message = `Welcome, ${name}!`; // Template literals (using backticks)
 > Tip: Use backticks (`...`) for template literals when you need to include variables or expressions >directly within the string using ${...} syntax.

+3. Booleans
+   The Boolean data type has two possible values: true or false.
+Booleans are commonly used for conditional statements.

+> let isAvailable = true;
+> let hasAccess = false;

+4. Objects
+   An Object is a complex data type that allows you to store collections of properties, where each property has a key-value pair.
+Objects are useful for representing real-world entities with multiple attributes.

+> let person = {
+> name: "Shashi",
+> age: 25,
+> isStudent: true
+> };
+> console.log(person.name); // Output: Shashi

+5. Arrays
+   An Array is a special type of object that allows you to store multiple values in a single variable.
+Each value (or "element") in an array has an index, starting from 0.

+> let colors = ["red", "green", "blue"];
+> console.log(colors[0]); // Output: red

 ### 🔧 Functions in JavaScript